ibm-cloud-docs/key-protect/cli-reference-039.md

 {: #kp-import-token-get-039}

-[Retrieve the import token](/docs/key-protect?topic=key-protect-create-import-tokens#retrieve-import-token-api) that is associated with your service instance.
+[Retrieve the import token](/docs/key-protect?topic=key-protect-create-import-tokens#retrieve-import-token-api) that is associated with your {{site.data.keyword.keymanagementserviceshort}} instance.

 The import token contains a public encryption key and a nonce.
 Provide the retrieved public key and nonce as arguments for